-Changes to the temporary regulation were requested at the hearing by the NDEP in response to stakeholder comments prior to the hearing; the SEC adopted the regulation with the proposed changes.
-The revised temporary regulation is being submitted to the Legislative Counsel Bureau with this information statement.
+Changes to the temporary regulation were requested at the June hearing by the NDEP in response to stakeholder comments prior to the hearing; the SEC adopted the regulation with the proposed changes.
+The permanent regulation was not changed.

 5. The estimated economic effect of the adopted regulation on the business which it is to regulate and on the public.